-The board will not tolerate the presence of weapons or destructive devices, bomb or terrorist threats, or actions that constitute a clear threat to the safety of students or employees.
+The board will not tolerate the presence of weapons or destructive devices, bomb, or terrorist threats, or actions that constitute a clear threat to the safety of students or employees.
 Any student who violates this rule will be removed from the classroom or school environment for as long as is necessary to provide a safe and orderly environment for learning.

-Students are prohibited from possessing, handling, using or transmitting, whether concealed or open, any weapon or any instrument that reasonably looks like a weapon or could be used as a weapon.
+Students are prohibited from possessing, handling, using, or transmitting, whether concealed or open, any weapon or any instrument that reasonably looks like a weapon or could be used as a weapon.
 Weapons include, but are not limited to the following:

-- 1. loaded and unloaded firearms, including guns, pistols, and rifles; - destructive devices, including explosives, such as dynamite cartridges, bombs, grenades, and mines, as described below in the Specific Consequences Mandated by Law; - knives, including pocket knives, bowie knives, switchblades, dirks, and daggers; - slingshots and slungshots; - leaded canes; - blackjacks; - metal knuckles: - 8.
-BB guns; air rifles and air pistols; - 9. stun guns and other electric shock weapons, such as tasers: - 10. icepicks; - razors and razor blades (except those designed and used solely for personal shaving); - 12. fireworks: - 13. gun powder, ammunition, or bullets; and - any sharp pointed or edged instruments except unaltered nail files and clips and tools used solely for preparation of food, instruction, and maintenance.
+- 1. loaded and unloaded firearms, including guns, pistols, and rifles; - destructive devices, including explosives, such as dynamite cartridges, bombs, grenades, and mines, as described below in the Specific Consequences Mandated by Law; - nuclear, biological, or chemical weapons of mass destruction as defined in G.S.14-288.21(c); - 4. knives, including pocket knives, bowie knives, switchblades, dirks, and daggers; - slingshots and slungshots; - leaded canes; - 7. blackjacks; - 8. metal knuckles; - BB guns; - 10. air rifles and air pistols; - 11. stun guns and other electric shock weapons, such as tasers; - 12. icepicks: - razors and razor blades (except those designed and used solely for personal shaving); - 14. fireworks; - 15. gun powder, ammunition, or bullets; and - 16. any sharp pointed or edged instruments except unaltered nail files and clips and tools used solely for preparation of food, instruction, and maintenance.